kkitatsu/ActiveDirectory/README.md

 <h2>Description</h2>
-<b>The Powershell script in this repository is responsible for parsing out Windows Event Log information for failed RDP attacks and using a third party API to collect geographic information about the attackers location.
+<b>The Powershell script in this repository is responsible for automating user list creation in the Active Directory.
 </b>
 <br />
 <br />
-The script is used in this demo where I setup Azure Sentinel (SIEM) and connect it to a live virtual machine acting as a honey pot.
-We will create two Virtual Machines on Oracle VM, one as a Domain controller running on Windows Server 19, and other as a client PC running Windows 10.
+The script is used in where I setup two Virtual Machines on Oracle VM, one as a Domain controller running on Windows Server 19, and other as a client PC running Windows 10.
 <br />
 <br />